isakurbanov744/coding-problems/DailyCodingProblems/easy/codingProblem221.md

 Let's define a "sevenish" number to be one which is either a power of `7`, or the sum of unique powers of `7`.
 The first few sevenish numbers are `1`, `7`, `8`, `49`, and so on.
 Create an algorithm to find the nth sevenish number.

 # Explanation

+Bit shifting can be used to solve this problem efficiently.
+Value of `n` will be used in a while loop, and until all the powers have been satisfied bit of `n` will be shifted.